 The refresh rate can vary from 1 to 120 Hz thanks to the embedded LTPO technology.
 But, as with all other smartphones with LTPO panels, I could never see that famous 1 Hz in action.

 In addition to the QHD+ definition, Xiaomi also offers several modes to improve image quality with its AI image engine.
 You can upscale the resolution of videos, improve the quality of your photos in your gallery via scene detection and improve the dynamic range of selected videos.

-The Xiaomi 13 Pro features Qualcomm's Snapdragon 8 Gen 2 SoC and is mated up to 12GB of LPDDR5X RAM as well as up to 512GB of UFS 4.0 storage (UFS 3.1 for the 128GB version).
+The Xiaomi 13 Pro features Qualcomm's Snapdragon 8 Gen 2 SoC and up to 12GB of LPDDR5X RAM as well as up to 256GB of UFS 4.0 storage.

-The first thing we can note is that the performance gain between the Snapdragon 8 Gen 2 and its predecessor is quite noticeable.
+The first thing we can note is that the performance gain between the Snapdragon 8 Gen 2 and its predecessor is quite notable.
 It's silly to say, but that's not always the case with every new generation of chips.
-So the Xiaomi 13 Pro easily outperformed in the graphics benchmarks I submitted it to.
+So the Xiaomi 13 Pro easily outperforms the graphics benchmarks I submitted it to.